 - If you want to bring home a photo of the entire Horseshoe Bend, it’s best to bring a wide-angle lens with you.

 - If your dog is coming with you, know that all dogs must be on leashes that are 6-feet or shorter.
+If it is hot, the heat can melt the glue holding your soles to your shoes, which means your dogs pads are in danger of getting extremely burned.
+Put booties on your dog or leave he or she in your air-conditioned hotel.
 Be sure to hold on tightly to the leash when you are at the Colorado River overlook.

 Some of Our Favorite Shots of Horseshoe Bend